Mantan21/Genshin-Impact-Wish-Simulator/README.md

 2. Character Event and Standard Wish Probability

    - *5 Item guaranteed at 90 roll and promoted *5 item guaranteed at 180 roll.
-   - Probability to get \*5 item is 0.6%, at pity 74 the rate starts to increase by 6% and guaranteed at 90.
+   - Probability to get \*5 item is 0.6%, at pity 74 the rate starts to increase by 6% and then guaranteed at pity 90.

    | **Pity** | 1-73 |  74  |  75   |  76   |  77   |  78   |  79   |  80   |  81   |  82   |  83   |  84   |  85   |  86   |  87   |  88   |  89   |  90  |
    | -------: | :--: | :--: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :--: |